taheroo/react-coding-challenge/README.md

 ## What will we be paying attention to:
 1. How you split code for components
-2. How your store looks like and how you communicate with redux.
+2. How your store looks like and how you communicate with redux/mobx.
 3. Reusability of the components.
 4. Code repetitions and reusability (keep your code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and simple [KISS](https://en.wikipedia.org/wiki/KISS_principle)).
 5. How and where you put your business logic.